The Friday Report: April 6th, 2018Quick wrap up of a few hot topic newsworthy stories in the supply chain logistics industry

 Food and beverage companies are turning to artificial intelligence to improve fast-moving consumer goods (FMCG).
 Using artificial intelligence and machine learning, food and beverage companies are gaining insight into ways that FMCG can be produced, packaged, warehoused, distributed and consumed.
 With the huge amount of data that is available for analysis today, supply chain businesses are obtaining a more thorough understanding of what consumers want and expect.

 Industry surveys reveal that consumer tastes have changed, sometimes dramatically.
 Gone is the preference for “household name” brands that seemed to ensure trust in the home.
+Today’s consumer is interested in local, artisanal providers.
+Have you noticed how frequently the word “handcrafted” has been appearing in advertising recently?
+From beers to McDonald’s, consumers have demonstrated that they are willing to pay more for a “handcrafted” experience.

 Online Sales Fuels Growth of Modern Warehouses for E-Commerce